dusnm/minidlna-scrobble/README.md

 ### Authenticating with last.fm
 1. Apply for an API account, [here](https://www.last.fm/api/account/create) (Name and description are the only required fields)
-2. You'll receive an API key and a shared secret, take not of them.
+2. You'll receive an API key and a shared secret, take note of them.
-3. Write app configuration at `$XDG_CONFIG_HOME/minidlna-scrobbler/config.json
+3. Write app configuration at `$XDG_CONFIG_HOME/minidlna-scrobbler/config.json`
 ```json
 {
   "log_file": "/var/log/minidlna/minidlna.log",